Are We Entitled to a Settlement if Our Child Was Wrongfully Injured?

 Top-Rated Accident Attorneys at Your Service

 Call The Law Office of Craven, Hoover, and Blazek P.C. at 317-881-2700 to make a personal injury claim in Indiana.
 Our seasoned Indianapolis personal injury attorneys maintain a concentrated focus on accident law, and retain extensive trial and litigation experience with a written track record of success.
+We have also successfully represented premises liability cases for big box stores like Walmart, Lowes, and Menards.
 Not only do we offer free initial consultations, we never collect lawyer fees unless we recover a settlement or judgment for you.
 Get started by scheduling your consultation, today.

 Indianapolis Personal Injury Lawyers 317-881-2700